-Not a Criminal, Simply Human Securing the release of your loved one can be a frustrating task for those unfamiliar with the system.
-Allow me to guide you through this difficulty.
-It is manageable and you will be kept informed, so you will know your options at each step of the process.
+Not a Criminal, Simply Human Securing the release of your loved one is a frustrating task, if you don't know the system.
+Allow me to guide you through the process.
+It is manageable and you will be kept informed of your options at each step of the process.
+Being arrested doesn't mean someone is guilty.
+They need to be released and continue with their lives while the legal system runs its course.
 Ways Of Getting Out Of Jail There are a few ways to be let out of jail.
 1. If a judge sets your bond amount, you can post the entire amount of the bond yourself, in cash.
-2. You can hire an attorney to talk to Pretrial Services and to ask the judge to release the defendant.
-3. You can hire a bonding company.
-4. You can wait and see if Pretrial Services recommendsa release.
-5. Once all of the paper work is signed and turned in to the Sheriff's Office and all the conditions of the bond have been satisfied then your loved one should be released within two to six hours.
+2. You can hire a bonding company.
+3. Once all of the paper work is signed and turned in to the Sheriff's Office and all the conditions of the bond have been satisfied then your loved one should be released within two to six hours.
+4. You can hire an attorney to talk to Pretrial Services and to ask the judge to release the defendant.
+5. You can wait and see if Pretrial Services recommends a release.
 Mr. Maldonado is very professional.
 He fought for my case until the end and they found me NOT GUILTY.
 All the time that my case lasted he made me feel confident and supported.
 His employees are also very professional and kind.
 I recommend him 100%.
 The Process Of Getting Out The following is a non-exhaustive list of what must occur before the defendant can be released.
-The following is a non-exhaustive list of what must occur before the defendant can be released.
 1. The defendant must be registered into the jail.
 2. The officer or agent that made the arrest must submit their report to the magistrate judge.
 The report may take some time to reach the magistrate's desk.
 3. The magistrate reviews the report to see if there is a substantial legal reason (very low threshold known as probable cause) for the arrest.
 If there is, then the magistrate will set the bond amount.
 If not then the officer has one or two days to correct the problem in the report.
 If the problem is not corrected, then the defendant must be released.
 4. The magistrate reads the charges to the defendant in open court, essentially informing the defendant of the charges and the amount of the bond required for their release.
 An attorney may waive this step by informing the defendant themselves of the charges and the bond amount.
 5. An order for the defendant's release must be signed or a bond posted.
 6. The defendant must be processed out of jail.
 Each step of the process is susceptible to human error and there are legal obstacles that may keep your loved one in jail longer than necessary.
 That is why you should hire an attorney.
-Keep in mind that the benefit of hiring an attorney is that they are able to speed up the process of a jail release by overcoming obstacles that prevent your loved one from being released.
-An attorney has access to court documents, court personnel, and jail personnel and can start to work on the defendant's release immediately.
+Keep in mind that the benefit of hiring an attorney is that they are able to speed up the process of a jail release by overcoming obstacles.
+An attorney can start the mechanisms of the release immediately because of thier access to court documents, court personnel, and jail personnel.
 An attorney will talk to Pretrial Services and will then ask the judge for your release.
 Sometimes the court just needs to know that the defendant has an attorney and they will release the defendant.
-The following are factors that my cause a delay in your loved one's release.
-1. Police reports are in the building, but have not made it onto the judge's desk 2.
-Pretrial Services has not been able to interview the defendant.
-3. The defendant's references have not been called.
-4. The magistrate has not advised the defendant of the charges in open court.
-5. The defendant has an out of town warrant.
-6. The defendant needs to be served with an emergency protective order.
-7. The defendant has a "no bond".
-8. The defendant has pending charges.
+The following are factors that my cause a delay in your loved one's release. • Police reports are in the building, but have not made it onto the judge's desk • Pretrial Services has not been able to interview the defendant. • The defendant's references have not been called. • The magistrate has not advised the defendant of the charges in open court. • The defendant has an out of town warrant. • The defendant needs to be served with an emergency protective order. • The defendant has a "no bond". • The defendant has pending charges.
 Sometimes a judge will not approve the warrant for arrest which will cause the accused to be released.
 Most bonds and midemeanors run between $1,500 and $40,000.
 Assault and family violence cases usually have higher bonds.
 Posting a bond yourself means that you put up the entire amount of the bond and the court keeps the money until your case is closed.
 Hiring a bondsman means that a bondsman pays a fee to the court that secures the amount of the bond.
 You will more than likely pay the bondsman a percentage of the bond as a fee.
 An accused may be let out of jail without the assistance of an attorney or bonding company.
 Pretrial Services is a Travis County Agency whose primary purpose is to assist the magistrate in making a decision whether to release or detain the defenant in jail.
 Court appointed attorneys as well as hired attorneys use Pretrial Services to get defendants out of jail.
 An excellent lawyer, Ricardo Maldonado.
 Thank you.. for your help, to your team.
 Very honest.